jksonar/blog_nextjs/final-PRD.md

 * User-generated content (UGC) and user authentication.
 * Users can register, log in/out, reset passwords.
 * Authenticated users can create, update, delete their own blog posts.
+* Authenticated users can create, update, delete their own comments.
+* Authenticated users can like, dislike, and rate blog posts.
 * All users can comment on any blog post.
 * Each user has a profile page.
 * Comments with replies.
 * Interactive features (likes, ratings, rich text).
+* search filter by category, tag, author, date, etc.

 ### 2. Goals